Patrick-Chukwu/shell_scripting/shell.md

 - ***-i*** - interactive: the user is prompted before the action
 - ***-R*** - forced: it creates the file/directory if it doesn't exist.
 - ***-r*** - recursion : Used along `rm` to delete directories alongside all the contents inside.

+## Commands
+Commands can be one of four different kinds:
+1. *An executable program*.
+Programs can be compiled binaries written in C and C++ pr in scripting languages like shell, Perl, Python, Ruby etc.
+2. *A command built into the shell itself* : Bash provides  a number of commands internally called shell builtins. e.g `cd`
+3. *A shell function* : These are miniature shell scripts incorporated into the environment.
+4. *An alias*: Commands that we can define ourselves built from other commands.

+### Identifying commands
+- **type** - Display information about command type : `type command`
+- **which** - Locate a command : `which command`
+- **help** - Display reference page for shell builtin `help command` or `command --help`
+- **man** - Display an on-line command reference `man command`